 The former Convent of San Bernardino of Siena is located a few squares from Santa Prisca Church, on Benito Juarez street and Estacadas street.
 A tour guide can be getting because he has to explain about this building built in 1592, but the convent was burned and restored before one of the heroes of the Mexican nation, Agustin de Iturbide, wrote the Plan of Iguala in 1821 beginning the Mexico independence.
 In the back, it has three beautiful sculptures representing religious rites.

-The Casa Borda or culture house is located a few steps from the zocalo.
+The Casa Borda or culture house is located a few steps from the Zocalo.
 It’s just a colonial building but whit a great history, it will be good to have a tour guide but worth a visit.

 The Antigua Hacienda del Chorrillo is near the hotel Montetaxco, about 15 minutes by taxi from downtown on the street Chorrillo.
 Today it is a school belonging to the most important university in Latin America: UNAM, but previously was owned by the Hernan Cortes son and also has a good botanical garden.
-It is advisable to inquire about the closing days of the facilities that are commonly at holiday time.
+It is advisable to inquire about the closing days of the facilities that are commonly holiday time.
 Some of the students attending this school can support as a tour guide and given a tip.
 This is one of two places where you can take the cable car.

-You won’t regret all tours to churches, museums, silver markets and historic sites that Taxco offers you.
+You won’t regret all tours to churches, museums, silver markets, and historic sites that Taxco offers you.